 Keeping Your Will Updated

-Updating your will regularly is vital to ensure it remains relevant and effective.
-Life events such as marriages, divorces, births, or significant changes in your financial situation can all impact your will.
+Updating your will regularly is vital.
+Life events — marriages, divorces, births, deaths, changes in financial circumstances, changes in relationships — can all affect whether your will still reflects your true intentions.

 Professional Guidance and Legal Advice